seanwu1105/mips-pipelined-processor/README.md

 000000000010001100100 00000 100010 // sub $4, $1, $3
 ```

+> In this implementation, we will flush all signals in instruction decode stage when stall instead of simply set control signals to zero.

 #### Control Hazard Only

 To reduce the punishment of branch, the processor determine whether to branch in the instruction decode stage.
 Always assume the branch will __Not__ be taken.
 If branch, flush the latest instruction in the instruction fetch stage and stall the instruction after the branch instruction for one clock cycle.
 For example: